CallumRG/lessoncraft.ai/Daily Scrum/Mar 8.md

 - What will I do today: Finish Tests and report

 Kaitlyn:
-- What did I do yesterday:
+- What did I do yesterday: Explore around landing page template
-- What was in my way:
+- What was in my way: not knowing enough of idea for landing page
-- What will I do today:
+- What will I do today: continue to code landing page

 Michael:
 - What did I do yesterday: Made UI for a new lesson form, worked on openAi API request code for after user clicks generate lesson